 Orlando International or Orlando Sanford International?
 The 2 Airports Of Orlando Explained.

 Most airlines now only use the larger Orlando International (MCO) because of it’s convenience.
 In the summer months you may find yourself in Sanford (SFB) a far cry from the bright lights of Downtown Orlando if you fly with one major operator.
+And that will change in 2022!

 15-20 minutes east of the main tourism corridor of International Drive, Orlando International Airport is by far the most popular choice of airlines.
 47.7 million people passed through the vast halls of the airport in 2018 making it the busiest airport in Florida.
 If you want to make your way around Orlando without a car make sure you fly here.
 Short distances and great connection options make Orlando International Airport the only true gateway to Orlando.